 |133 x 93 x 59 mm, 539 g||129 x 98 x 62 mm, 524 g|

 Body comparison: Fujifilm X-T3 vs Canon 450D

 The physical size and weight of the Fujifilm X-T3 and the Canon 450D are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T3 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 450D is somewhat larger (2 percent) than the Fujifilm X-T3.
 However, the 450D is slightly lighter (3 percent) than the X-T3.
 It is worth mentioning in this context that the X-T3 is splash and dust resistant, while the 450D does not feature any corresponding weather-sealing.